zjhmale/intellij-rainbow/README.md

-## Rainbow identifiers plugin
+## Rainbow plugin

 https://plugins.jetbrains.com/plugin/8214

-Providing highlighting of identifiers based on their names.
+* Rainbow highlighting identifiers based on their names.
 Each identifier gets a color based on a hash of its name.
+* Rainbow highlighting delimiters such as parentheses, brackets or braces according to their depth. not just in Lisp.

 ## Snapshots